-- Full support for MySQL, Oracle, PostgreSQL, Microsoft SQL Server, Microsoft Access, IBM DB2, SQLite, Firebird, Sybase and SAP MaxDB database management systems.
+- Full support for MySQL, Oracle, PostgreSQL, Microsoft SQL Server, Microsoft Access, IBM DB2, SQLite, Firebird, Sybase, SAP MaxDB and HSQLDB database management systems.

 - Full support for six SQL injection techniques: boolean-based blind, time-based blind, error-based, UNION query, stacked queries and out-of-band.

 - Support to directly connect to the database without passing via a SQL injection, by providing DBMS credentials, IP address, port and database name.

 - Support to enumerate users, password hashes, privileges, roles, databases, tables and columns.

 - Automatic recognition of password hash formats and support for cracking them using a dictionary-based attack.

 - Support to dump database tables entirely, a range of entries or specific columns as per user's choice.
 The user can also choose to dump only a range of characters from each column's entry.

 - Support to search for specific database names, specific tables across all databases or specific columns across all databases' tables.
 This is useful, for instance, to identify tables containing custom application credentials where relevant columns' names contain string like name and pass.

 - Support to download and upload any file from the database server underlying file system when the database software is MySQL, PostgreSQL or Microsoft SQL Server.